 History and Purpose

 The UCSB Promise Scholar Program was established to recognize talented, incoming undergraduates who have demonstrated significant potential to embark on a journey of rigorous academics, cutting-edge research, and student leadership.
-Currently the promise includes a minimum of $120,000 in financial support for incoming freshman students over their four years at UCSB, and $60,000 for transfer students over their two years at UCSB.
+Currently the promise includes a minimum of $120,000 in grants and scholarships for incoming freshman students over their four years at UCSB, and $60,000 for transfer students over their two years at UCSB.

 By promising our Promise Scholars predictable financial resources, we give them the opportunity to thrive academically and become active, productive participants of a world-class research institution like UCSB.
-The Promise Scholarship will promote attainment, completion, and overall success in all aspects of our Scholars’ education goals within the UCSB community.
+The Promise Scholarship promotes attainment, completion, and overall success in all aspects of our Scholars’ educational goals within the UCSB community.
 Most importantly, the UCSB Promise Scholar Program allows students and their families to plan for their total time at UCSB, rather than year-by-year like traditional financial aid programs.

 Students must meet the following requirements:

 - Be a California resident or eligible for AB 540, as determined by the Office of the Registrar

 - Fill out a FAFSA or California Dream Act Application and provide all requested documents by the priority deadline each year of attendance

 - Qualify for Cal Grant and Pell Grant, as determined by the FAFSA or California Dream Act Application